Stralsund Sights - Worth more than a Side Trip

 Reading material for a trip to Stralsund & the Baltic Sea

-- A Baltic Sea thriller * is the perfect reading when a stiff breeze blows on the Baltic Sea
+- The Baltic Sea thriller * is the perfect reading when a stiff breeze blows on the Baltic Sea

 - Stralsund historical * You experience the best in the novel